But, I also want to help you overcome this one common pitfall that so many backpackers experience.

 So, which should you get?

 That’s going to depend on what you need!
-Just like durability and weight, you need to determine your priorities, and what the best backpacking tent looks like to you.
+Just like durability and weight, you need to determine your priorities, and what the right backpacking tent looks like to you.
 If you’re not concerned with a little extra setup time, aim for the semi-freestanding option and save yourself some weight.

 If you prefer a quick and painless setup process, then I’d recommend going with a freestanding tent.